apdavison/hbp-validation-client/docs/index.rst

     </div>

-Regarding HBP Authentication
+Regarding EBRAINS Authentication
 ============================
-The Python Client for the Validation Framework attempts to simplify the HBP authentication process.
+The Python Client for the Validation Framework attempts to simplify the EBRAINS authentication process.
 It does this as follows:

 On first use, the users have the following options (in order of priority):

 #.
-Setting an environment variable named ``HBP_PASS`` with your HBP password.
+Setting an environment variable named ``EBRAINS_PASS`` with your EBRAINS password.
    On Linux, this can be done as:

-   ``export HBP_PASS='putyourpasswordhere'``
+   ``export EBRAINS_PASS='putyourpasswordhere'``

    Environment variables set like this are only stored temporally.
 When you exit the running instance of bash by exiting the terminal, they get discarded.
-To save this permanentally, write the above command into `~/.bashrc` or `~/.profile` (you might need to reload these files by, for example, ``source ~/.bashrc``)

 #.
-Enter your HBP password when prompted by the Python Client.
+Enter your EBRAINS password when prompted by the Python Client.

 Once you do either of the two, the Python Client will save the retrieved token locally on your system.
 Henceforth, this token would be used for all subsequent requests that require authentication.
 This approach has been found to significantly speed-up the processing of the requests.
-If the authentication token expires, or is found invalid, then the user would again be give the above two options.
+If the authentication token expires, or is found to be invalid, then the user would again be given the above two options.

 TestLibrary
 ===========